openlaboratory-ai/stable-diffusion-webui-forge/README.md

 # stable-diffusion-webui-forge
 Simple and portable installation configuration for illyasevel/stable-diffusion-webui-forge.

-## Important Notes
+## Usage Notes

-- Must download a model in order to start.
+- In order to boot, this app must download a model before starting.
+This is done as a setup step - the default model is Dreamshaper SD 1.5, and can be customized in the openlab.yaml configuration.

 ## Deploy On Cloud